South Carolina governor signs transgender sports ban bill - NewsBreak

 South Carolina governor signs transgender sports ban bill

-The bill was one of 43 acts Gov. Henry McMaster signed into law Monday with no fanfare or ceremony.
-McMaster posted on Twitter the day after that he was proud to enact the proposal to protect young men and women.
+The bill was one of 43 acts Gov, Henry McMaster signed into law Monday with no fanfare or ceremony.
+McMaster did not post to social media like he did for signing bills granting additional leave for new parents or allowing early voting .

-Just before the Republican-dominated General Assembly passed the proposal earlier this month, McMaster said “I think the girls ought to play girls and the boys ought to play boys.
+But just before the state Senate passed the proposal earlier this month, McMaster said “I think the girls ought to play girls and the boys ought to play boys.
 That’s the way we’ve always done it.”

-When asked if he meant biological boys, the Republican governor responded “are there any other kind?”
+When asked if he meant biological boys, the governor responded “are there any other kind?”

-The law requires transgender students to compete with the “biological sex” listed on their birth certificates “filed at or near the time” of birth.
+The law requires transgender students to compete with the gender listed on their birth certificates.York County ‘stonewalled’ MorningStar requests for Heritage Tower documents, lawsuit claims

 Supporters of a ban warn that in a rapidly changing society transgender girls would have an unfair biological advantage from having been born stronger males.
 They suggest girl winners’ podiums and MVP awards could be taken over by transgender athletes to the detriment of sports in places like South Carolina where it is a vital part of school life.